crate/crate/docs/admin/system-information.rst

 The check for the :ref:`gateway.expected_nodes <gateway.expected_nodes>`
-setting checks that the number of nodes that should be waited for the immediate cluster state recovery, must be equal to the maximum number of data and master nodes in the cluster.
+setting checks that the number of nodes that should be waited for the immediate cluster state :ref:`recovery <gloss-shard-recovery>`.
+This value must be equal to the maximum number of data and master nodes in the cluster.

 Recovery after nodes
 ....................